 This diagnosis is complicated and has been controversial, as all of the symptoms mentioned above can be common and natural grief responses that may, and often do, extend beyond any specific time frame, cause significant distress, and affect a person's prior functioning.
 The notion that there is a difference between "normal" and "abnormal" grief has been discussed, studied, and debated for many years.
 Historically, "abnormal" grief has had various names: Complicated Grief, Persistent Complex Bereavement Disorder, and now Prolonged Grief Disorder.
 In the mental health field, it is understood that although grief is individualized and no two grieving processes will present in the same way, there are a number of factors that can further complicate and derail a natural grieving process and interfere with a person's ability to return to a prior level of functioning.

 The Center for Prolonged Grief (previously known as the Center for Complicated Grief) at Columbia University has been at the forefront of the research and development of an evidenced-based treatment protocol for those experiencing a prolonged grief process.
 Provided over 16 sessions, the goals of treatment are to identify and overcome the barriers that have interrupted a person's adaptation to loss and to work towards restoring the person's capacity for well-being.
 For more information, visit their website here.

 To be clear, grief is not time limited and often remains with us for a lifetime.
 There is no timeline in which a person should be "over" grief.
-We do not get "over" the loss of a loved one; instead, we are tasked with learning how to live with the loss in a way that life can still hold meaning and purpose.
-For many, grief naturally changes and becomes less intense and painful over time.
+We do not get over or beyond the loss of a loved one; instead, we are tasked with integrating the loss into our lives in a way that life can still hold meaning and purpose.
+Grief does not end, but it usually changes and becomes less intense and painful over time.
 When it does not, seeking more support can be an important first step.
-I invite you to reach out here if you'd like to talk about the support I can offer.
+I invite you to reach out here if you'd like to talk about the support I offer.